LET'S SAVE THE MONARCH BUTTERFLY!

 Every person can do their part, however great or small, to ensure that the Monarch butterfly continues to be around to delight and fascinate onlookers for generations to come.

 Most nurseries in our area unfortunately do not sell Milkweed plants (although I did see a few Butterfly weed at Fred’s Market ) in July 2017.
-To start with well established plants you can visit this Amherstburg site

 If you would like to buy some inexpensive milkweed plant ($ 2-3.00 each) in spring - summer visit these local nurseries: